zekchan/metadata-mainnet/README.md

 ### **Steps to Add a New Entity**

+**Note: After your PR is submitted, email your PR link to verify@symbiotic.fi from your official business email (domain must match that of your entity website) to allow us to confirm your identity ahead of merging your PR.**

 1. **Determine the entity type**:
     - Decide whether the entity belongs to `vaults`, `networks`, `operators`, or `tokens`.
     - If the entity is a `vault`, please be sure that it's collateral token entity is registered in the `tokens` folder before adding the vault metadata.
 If not, please add the token first.